Michael Mark (rugby league)

-Michael Mark is a Papua New Guinean rugby league footballer who represented Papua New Guinea.
+Michael Mark (born 14 December 1988) is a Papua New Guinean rugby league footballer who represented Papua New Guinea.

 Playing career

 Mark played for the Port Moresby Bulldogs and Masta Mark Rangers before being selected to play for Papua New Guinea in test matches against Wales and France in 2007.
 He played for the PNG Residents in 2008, before joining the Hunslet Hawks in 2009.
 He played in three matches for Papua New Guinea in the 2010 Rugby League Four Nations.
 He is the uncle of Melbourne Storm Centre Justin Olam.